marshmallow-code/marshmallow/docs/extending.rst

 Schema-level Validation
 -----------------------

-You can register schema-level validation functions for a :class:`Schema` using the :meth:`marshmallow.validator <marshmallow.decorators.validator>` decorator.
+You can register schema-level validation functions for a :class:`Schema` using the :meth:`marshmallow.validates_schema <marshmallow.decorators.validates_schema>` decorator.
 Schema-level validation errors will be stored on the ``_schema`` key of the errors dictonary.

 .. code-block:: python

-    from marshmallow import Schema, fields, validator, ValidationError
+    from marshmallow import Schema, fields, validates_schema, ValidationError

     class NumberSchema(Schema):
         field_a = fields.Integer()
         field_b = fields.Integer()

-        @validator
+        @validates_schema
         def validate_numbers(self, data):
             if data['field_b'] >= data['field_a']:
                 raise ValidationError('field_a must be greater than field_b')